The Council of Historically Black Graduate Schools –

 The Executive Committee shall act for the Council between meetings.
 It shall act as a committee-on-committees, may authorize expenditures incidental to the general functions of the Council, and take other actions necessary for the operation of the Council.
 It shall assume the function of liaison with other professional and educational organizations.

-Section 2.
-Nominating Committee.
-The President shall appoint a Nominating Committee composed of five individuals representative of the constitutional member institutions.
-The Nominating Committee shall: (a) be responsible for recruiting new institutional memberships including certifying the applications for Full and Associate memberships; and, (b) prepare a slate to be presented at the annual business meeting for the election of officers and Executive Committee members herein designated.
 Members of the Executive Committee (except for the Immediate-Past-President) shall not be eligible for appointment to this committee.
 The committee shall be appointed early in the year and prepare its report in advance of the annual meeting.
 It shall be automatically dissolved upon the acceptance of its report.

 Section 3.
 Standing Committees.
 Standing Committees designated below shall assist in the program of the Council.
 The Executive Committee shall appoint members of all standing committees for two-year terms, with terms expiring on a rotating basis.
 The Executive Committee shall designate the Chairperson of each Standing Committee.
 Whenever feasible, each of the Standing Committees authorized in this section shall contain a minimum of three members.